walterdejong/synctool/doc/chapter3.md

 > still consider all overlay directories no matter what name the subdirectory
 > had.
 In synctool 6, the group is strictly enforced and the subtree is
 > synced to only those nodes that are in the group.
+> Slave nodes are special; they get a full copy of the repository.

 To populate the repository, you can `scp` files from nodes, or you can use synctool's super convenient upload feature: